adamnaza/adamnaza/README.md

 👋 Hey, I’m Adam!
-I’m a Senior Year Computer Science student at Pennsylvania State University, specializing in Data Science, Analytics, and Machine Learning.
+I’m a Senior Year Computer Science student at Pennsylvania State University, a part time freelance specializing in Data Science, Analytics, and Machine Learning.
 I love solving problems with code, data, and algorithms, building predictive models, and developing web applications using Java, JavaScript, React Three.js, SpringBoot, and more.

 💡 Some of my projects include forecasting trends, training, optimizing ML models, and building financial systems.
 I’m always experimenting with new technologies, sharing insights, and creating cool things along the way.